AnthonyCRandall/Randall-s_Coffee_Shop_FX/README.md

  While the main functionality is just about complete for this version, the UI is still a work in progress.
 I plan to include...
  - UI Enhancements: A more aesthetic and polished interface with a better layout for each pages objects.
  - Error Handling: More robust error handling for user selections (for ex. not allowing the user to leave the blended beverages page before selecting a milk of their choice).
- - Addition Features: More options for drink customization, a display on the checkout page to show the users order, a payment page etc.
+ - Additional Features: More options for drink customization, a display on the checkout page to show the users order, a payment page, etc.

 ### Technology Used: